 Autumn at Mount Rainier

 Mount Rainier National Park is truly photographer's paradise!
 As autumn unfolds, the landscape comes alive with colorful reds, yellows, and oranges.
+Early season snow can also accent the vivid landscape.
 Join pro photographer Kevin McNeal for an action-packed 4 days in the mountains.
 You will witness some of the finest alpine scenery the Pacific Northwest has to offer!
-This workshop is rated Difficult, with 3-6 miles of hiking each day, over mountainous terrain, with steep inclines, at altitude
+This workshop is rated Difficult, with 2-4 miles of hiking each day over mountainous terrain.

 - Photograph the stunning autumn colors at Mount Rainier.
 Dates are timed for best chances for peak color!